voschezang/coding-handbook/systems-management.md

 ## Runtime

-It is common that the expected runtime (until completion) has the following pattern.
+For projects that have a fixed set of requirement and a minimum input effort, the expected time until completion often has the following pattern.
+For uncertain projects the tail is more pronounced.

 ![plot-expected-completion-time](img/plot-expected-completion-time.png)